-The history of organised worship in our area begins in the 1820s when the Mahurangi area was visited by Church of England clergy.
+The history of organised worship in our area begins in the 1820s when the Mahurangi region was visited by Church of England clergy.

 Over time the first churches were built in four districts that now lie within the present parish bounds.
 Services were conducted by local Lay Readers and visiting clergy.
 From 1875 to 1881 the Parish was part of the Mahurangi parochial district, whose first Vicar took office in 1876.
 After 1881 the Parish was covered by Home Missionaries until 1911, when the current Parish of Warkworth was created.